Scommegna/Scommegna/README.md

 <hr>

 <p>
   Hello there! :wave: My name is Lucas Scommegna and I'm a student of Information Systems at UFLA.
-Also, I'm a Fullstack Developer and I'm working, at the moment, as a Software Engineer at Levty.
+Also, I'm a Fullstack Developer and I'm working, at the moment, as a Backend Developer at Gooxxy.
   <br>
   <br>
   I'm also an AWS Cloud Practitioner Certified :cloud: